Get Franchise Bundle

 Frequently Asked Questions

-The initial investment for a Mr. Electric franchise ranges from $152,000 to $331,500, which includes the initial franchise fee of $42,500 and other startup costs.
+The total initial investment for a Mr. Electric franchise ranges from $152,000 to $315,000.
+This includes various startup costs such as the initial franchise fee, equipment, and other essential business expenses.